 Impressed by the positive effects, Nathalie became a Feldenkrais practitioner to help others to improve wellbeing and movement and to develop flexibility in body and mind using new pathways.
 Her students are athletes, musicians, equestrians, and individuals who suffer from injury or disease.

 Michaela Hempen holds a doctoral degree in veterinary medicine and an MSc in equine science, specialising on equine behaviour.
 She is working as a scientist which made clicker training especially appealing to her.
 She studied with Alexandra Kurland since 2010 is now one of Alexandra’s Click-That-Teaches coaches.
 She runs the German version Alexandra’s online course and provides coaching support.
 Apart from clicker training, Michaela has a strong interest in classical dressage, particularly inspired by Anja Beran, applied behaviour analysis, and the work of Moshe Feldenkrais, all which are closely interlinked with Alexandra’s work.

 Giulia Gaibazzi is our generous host.
 Giulia and her husband Eugenio have created this paradise for horses and humans (and cats, dogs and bees) in the Apennines, where deer and wolves live.
-The place is truly immersed in the forest, providing our little herd of four an exciting environment to be horses.
+The place is truly immersed in the forest, providing our little herd of five an exciting environment to be horses.
 Giulia has a university degree in biology, specialising on equine behaviour.

 She is a professional classical dressage instructor, takes horses in training, gives clinics and writes monthly articles on dressage and husbandry in Italian equestrian magazines.

 Visit her website to find out more http://www.equitazioneinarmonia.it/